Bayesian Mixture Models for Heterogeneous Extremes: Introduction

 Our model specification is based on a mixture of GEV kernels and thus contributes to the growing body of work exploring mixture models in extreme value theory. \cite{boldi2007} introduced a mixture model for the angular density in a multivariate extreme value setting.
 Bernstein polynomials, which can be viewed as flexible mixtures of beta densities, have also been used to model multivariate extremes \citep[e.g.,][]{guillotte2016, marcon2016, hanson2017}.
 More recently, \cite{tendijck2023} proposed a mixture-based extension of the Heffernan–Tawn model for bivariate extremes, and \cite{andre2025} introduced Gaussian mixture copulas to model dependence in both the body and the tails of joint distributions.
 Our proposed methodology differs from these contributions in several fundamental respects.
 Most notably, we focus on the block maxima setting; the kernel in our mixture corresponds to the canonical univariate extreme value distribution, widely regarded as the natural reference in this context; finally, our emphasis is on marginal tail behavior, rather than on extremal dependence.
 Parenthetically, it is important to distinguish our contribution from models based on spliced distributions, which are sometimes also referred to as extreme value mixture models \citep[e.g.,][]{macdonald2011}---though the term extreme value spliced distributions would arguably be more accurate for the latter.

 Whereas inference via EM algorithms for mixtures of extreme-value distributions has been studied by \cite{otiniano2017}, our work takes a step further by developing the probabilistic and statistical foundations for such mixtures from an extreme value theory perspective.
 In particular, we formally connect the proposed framework to the extremal types theorem, emphasize its suitability for modeling heterogeneous extremes, and show that it admits a natural Bayesian nonparametric formulation.
-As a consequence, our contribution also adds to the growing literature on bimodal models for extremes \citep{otiniano2023} as well as to the emerging interface between extreme value theory and Bayesian nonparametrics \citep[e.g.,][]{guillotte2011, lugrin2016, hazra2021, decarvalho2024, ramirez2024}.
+As a consequence, our contribution also adds to the growing literature on bimodal models for extremes \citep{otiniano2023} as well as to the emerging interface between extreme value theory and Bayesian nonparametrics \citep[e.g.,][]{guillotte2011, lugrin2016, hazra2021, decarvalho2024, ramirez2024, leyva2026}.
+From a Bayesian nonparametric viewpoint, the model may at first appear as a standard Dirichlet process mixture.
+However, the setting is non-standard due to several features specific to extreme value theory.
+These include the nonstandard asymptotic regime (block maxima arise as limits in the block size), the parameter-dependent support of the GEV distribution, and the lack of orthogonality in its standard parametrization, which typically complicates inference \citep[e.g.,][]{huet2026}.
+In line with other block maxima approaches in EVT, the unit of analysis is not the raw data but rather the (heterogeneous) block maximum (e.g., seasonal maxima).
+Finally, we emphasize that, unlike most of the Bayesian nonparametric literature where the choice of kernel is largely arbitrary as under mild conditions it does not affect the support of the induced mixture model \citep[Section~3.1]{lijoi2004extending}; here, however, the kernel is directly motivated by EVT via the extremal types theorem \citep[Chapter~3]{HandbookExtremes2026} and a block maxima argument, thereby aligning with standard principles of EVT.

 The rest of the paper unfolds as follows.
 Section~\ref{methods} introduces the proposed framework and model.
 The main findings from a simulation study are presented in Section~\ref{simulations}.
 Section~\ref{applications} illustrates the methodology with two real data examples.
 Section~\ref{sec:Final} provides concluding remarks and discusses open problems.
 Technical details and proofs are included in the Appendix.